Me: This is the first Patrick Troughton story I ever saw.

-Sue: This bloke is acting everyone off the screen.
-He’s looks like he’s having a great time.
-He is trying to out-Shakespeare the other bloke now.
-The other bloke doesn’t stand a chance.
+Sue: This guy is acting everybody else off the screen.
+He looks like he’s having a great time.
+He’s trying to out-Shakespeare the other bloke now – and the other bloke doesn’t stand a chance.

-Gary: This robot has a pair of curling tongs and a nutcracker for hands.
+Gary: The robot’s hands are a pair of curling tongs and a nutcracker.
 I thought I should point that out.

-Me: I’m waiting to see one that’s armed with a garlic press.
+Me: I’m waiting for one armed with a garlic press.

-The Doctor examines the slurry that produced the Krotons and he describes it as “primordial soup”.
+When the Doctor examines the slurry that’s being produced by the Krotons, he describes it as “Primeval soup”.

 Sue: You see!
 Croutons in the soup!

-It’s at this point that Sue and Nicol are distracted by the sight of one of our cats, Captain Jack, snuggling up to our golden lab, Buffy, in front of the fireplace.
-They are so drawn in by the irresistible cuteness, they miss the Doctor’s explanation for the HADS.
+Sue and Nicol are distracted when one of our cats (Captain Jack) snuggles up to our golden Labrador (Buffy) in front of the fire.
+Unfortunately, it means they miss the Doctor’s explanation for the HADS.